Oakley

 About the program

-I started Kinlani Film Project in 2017/2018 as an after-school program at Flagstaff Bordertown Dormitory, affectionally called Kinlani Dorm.
-Kinlani is the Navajo word for “many houses” and is also the name for Flagstaff in the Diné language.
-The Film Project meets weekly and combines culture, creativity, and a hands-on STEM approach to learning.
+I first began teaching the Kinlani Film Project in 2017/2018 as an after-school program at Flagstaff Bordertown Dormitory, affectionally called Kinlani Dorm.
+Kinlani is the Diné (Navajo) word for “many houses” and is also the name for Flagstaff in the Diné language.
+The Kinlani Film Project meets weekly and combines culture, creativity, and a hands-on STEM approach to learning.
 High school film interns watch and analyze films from international and indigenous filmmakers, are mentored by professional filmmakers and artists, write their own scripts, learn technical skills about exposure, frame rates, composition, aspect ratios, audio recording standards, and most important, make movies!

 About Flagstaff Bordertown Dormitory